suryanattzz/python_project--Banking/README.md

-# Python Bank Application with MongoDB
+# Python Bank Program with MongoDB

 This Python code simulates a basic banking system using MongoDB as the database.